bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 Why are students learning ORM?

-* Students are learning ORM to become familiar with maintaining relational databases.
+* Students are learning ORM to interact with databases using their language of choice.
+* Learning ORM will allow students to create relationships between data automatically.
 * Learning ORM allows students to interface with different kinds of databases with a single interface.
+* By learning ORM students can write lots of complex CRUD operations that would otherwise be tedious with plain SQL.
 * ORMs allow students to work with data in plain JavaScript objects.
 * ORMs allow students to translate code into database schemas and queries using SQL.